 Advisory Committees are able to make recommendations to the Council as part of the decision making process.
-Prior to these recommendations being submitted to the Council, the CEO, as part of their role in advising the Council, is to ensure employees of the City provide professional advice, which may include alternative recommendations to those submitted by the Committees in the report to Council.
+Prior to these recommendations being submitted to the Council, the CEO, as part of their role -CEO's role in advising the Council, is to the CEO will ensure employees of the City provide professional advice, which may include -and may present alternative alternative recommendations to those submitted by the Committees in the report to Council.